 What’s the Best Substrate?

-There is no “best” substrate.
+There is no universal “best” substrate.
 The substrate you choose should meet the needs of your specific fish and tank setup.
 That’s probably not the answer you were hoping for because it still doesn’t give you a straightforward answer.
 That said, let’s discuss the pros and cons of the most popular substrate options for goldfish tanks, as well as covering which substrates to avoid.

 What’s the Purpose of Substrate?